Multiple Sclerosis Society of Canada (Quebec Division)

 About Multiple Sclerosis Society of Canada (Quebec Division):

-Founded in 1948, Multiple Sclerosis Society of Canada Quebec Division (MS Society Quebec) aims to improve patients’ quality of life and find a cure for multiple sclerosis.
+Founded in 1948, Multiple Sclerosis Society of Canada - Quebec Division (MS Society Quebec) aims to improve patients’ quality of life and find a cure for multiple sclerosis.
 Multiple sclerosis (MS) is an autoimmune disease that affects the central nervous system.
 MS can cause vision problems, mobility issues, pain, and fatigue.
 There is currently no known cure.
-The charity states that around 20,000 people have MS in Quebec.
 MS Society Quebec funds client services, public advocacy, and research to help people with MS.

-Client services and chapter support represented 61% of program spending in F2019.
-MS Society Quebec offers client services through its 18 local chapters across the province.
+Client services and chapter support - 48% of total program spending: MS Society Quebec offers client services through its 18 local chapters across the province.
 These programs ensure that people affected by MS have access to information, support groups, training sessions, referrals, and consultation services.
-In 2018, the charity held two summer camps for children who have a parent with MS. The charity also launched a new MS Knowledge Network in three regions to provide easily-accessible information for those with MS.
+The charity also runs an MS Knowledge Network in three regions to provide easily accessible information for those with MS.

-Research was 12% of program spending in F2019.
-MS Society Quebec provides research grants towards multiple sclerosis research.
-It provides operating grants to scientists working in universities and healthcare institutions, as well as funding to doctoral and postdoctoral researchers.
-In 2018, Multiple Sclerosis Society of Canada’s combined research efforts funded a $5m study on cognitive function at different stages of MS. MS Society of Canada provided funding for 50 researchers to study patients over a five-year period.
+Research - 33% of total program spending: MS Society Quebec provides research grants towards multiple sclerosis research.
+It provides operating grants to scientists working in universities and healthcare institutions and funding to doctoral and postdoctoral researchers.
+In F2022, the charity funded $1.2m to research.
+It also stated that 33% of the funds that MS Society of Canada devotes to research are invested in Quebec.

 My anchor